jb753/turbigen/src/turbigen2/CLI.md

 `-Q` itself and nothing new to remember.

 `type: slurm` submits every target as one array; `type: tsp` queues them through task-spooler.

+On `run` and `iterate`, `-Q` submits the targets you named, as the verb you typed, carrying this invocation's options.
+On `sample` it submits the members it has just written, as the verb the datum implies, carrying none — see [`sample`](#sample--implemented).
 A third backend is a plugin class registering its own `type:`, needing no change here.
 See [Where a run executes](ARCHITECTURE.md#where-a-run-executes).